 - ¾ cup frozen carrots or diced fresh

 - ¾ cup frozen peas

 - 2 eggs cooked and chopped

 - 1 cup chopped cooked chicken pork or shrimp (optional)

 - 3 tablespoons soy sauce

-Add riced continue to cook until rice slightly crisped and brown.
+- Add rice (and protein if using) continue to cook until rice slightly crisped and brown.
 Don’t stir too much, you do want to get a little bit of caramelization.

 More Recipes You’ll Love